Here’s What Remote Workers Should Know About RDP Security

 File Transfer Protocol (FTP)

-FTP is made for transferring files from one machine to another.
-Whereas RDP allows you to remotely access another machine, even using it like you would if you were there, you’ll use FTP to transfer files.
+FTP is used to transfer files from one machine to another.
+RDP allows you to remotely access another machine, even using it as you would if you were there.
+You’ll also use FTP to transfer files.
 Because you can use an FTP configuration with a firewall, there’s more security than an open RDP port.

 Chrome Remote Desktop (CRD)